Why the automation story needs a second chapter

 Co-create TERN as a Strategic Partner

 TERN is in active development with a small set of Strategic Partners who are co-creating the platform — not just adopting it.
-If your organization has real operational complexity and wants to shape the guardrails at the source, start a conversation.
+If your organisation has real operational complexity and wants to shape the guardrails at the source, start a conversation.
 Space is limited and intentional.

 How did this land?